Skip to navigation Skip to content

 • if the carer does not receive a regular foster care or similar allowance, the Away from Home rate of Living Allowance is payable

 Note: the above applies even where the student or Australian Apprentice meets the criteria for Away from Home entitlements.
-That is, a student in state care is eligible for the Away from home criteria and lives away from their carer, however as the carer receives a regular foster care allowance, the at home rate of Living Allowance is paid.
+That is, a student in State Care is eligible for the Away from Home criteria and lives away from their carer, however as the carer receives a regular foster care allowance, the at home rate of Living Allowance is paid.

 Students under 16 years eligible for Living Allowance

-Those students or Australian Apprentices who are 15 years or younger and who are entitled to Living Allowance are paid at the 16-17 year old rate.
+Students or Australian Apprentices who are 15 years or younger and who are entitled to Living Allowance are paid at the 16-17 year old rate.

-The student or Australian Apprentice may also be exempt from the ABSTUDY personal income test if they are under 16 years of age.
+The student or Australian Apprentice may also be exempt from the ABSTUDY Personal Income Test if they are under 16 years of age.

 Independence status and criteria

-There is no category of independence based solely on a student or Australian Apprentice being, or having been, in state care.
+There is no category of independence based solely on a student or Australian Apprentice being, or having been, in State Care.

 Instead, a customer in this circumstance applying for ABSTUDY may be considered independent under the Unreasonable to Live at Home (UTLAH).
 The customer may be considered independent if they meet following: